adamdulloo/Scenic-Image-Translations/README.txt

 "Filter Images.ipynb" contains the code to manually filter images.

-The folder "Data" contains the filtered dataset used in the project.
+The folder "Data" contains a sample of the filtered dataset used in the project.

 Sample images have been added to the "Manual Image Filtering Code" folder in order to demonstrate its functionality.